 Site Features

-- State of Disrepair: Rusty medical equipment, dilapidated rooms, and graffiti.
+- State of disrepair: Rusty medical equipment, dilapidated rooms, and graffiti.

 - Access: Restricted, requires discretion and respect for the premises.

-3: Longueau Freight Station
+3: The Longueau Freight Station

 Site Features